lwade/euca-wiki/Fedora-18-Install.md

 ## Upgrade Fedora 17 to Fedora 18 (optional)

+This is only necessary if you don't have a working Fedora 18 install.
+It is recommended that you install Fedora 18.

 1. kickstart fedora 17
 1. switch selinux to permissive mode
 1. reboot